 When To Visit The Foot Doctor…

 If you notice anything unusual about your feet, or experience any pain, then it is a good idea to visit the foot doctor.
 A podiatrist will be able to diagnose and treat any conditions, making sure that you stay on your feet.
-Here at Northwich Foot Clinic, our skilled team of podiatrists have been helping people from across Cheshire and the North West for 8 years.
+Here at Northwich Foot Clinic, our skilled team of podiatrists have been helping people from across Cheshire and the North West for many years.
 You can book your appointment online today.